-As the National Symbol of the United States of America, the bald eagle has a majestic and regal reputation.
+The bald eagle has a majestic and regal reputation.
 All bald eagles are protected under several lawful acts, and those in human care are considered property of the federal government.

-Northern Canada to Northern Mexico
+northern Canada to northern Mexico

-Height: 71–96 cm, Wingspan: 168–244 cm | 2.5–6.3 kg
+Height: 71–96 cm Wingspan: 168–244 cm | 2.5–6.3 kg

-Predominantly fish, supplemented with birds, crustaceans, amphibians, small mammals, and reptiles
+Fish, birds, crustaceans, amphibians, small mammals, reptiles

 Large talons and curved beaks